rantahar/introduction-to-mpi/_episodes/12-profiling.md

 > ## Iterative Improvement
 >
 > In the Poisson code,
-> try changing the location of the calls to MPI_Send.
+> try changing the location of the calls to `MPI_Send`.
 How does this affect performance?
 >
 {: .challenge}